 - ¼ cup diced fresh Italian flat leaf parsley

-- optional: 1 cup dry pasta, gluten-free if desired
+- optional: 1 cup dry pasta, gluten-free if desired or ¼ cup dry rice or gluten-free orzo

 - optional: ½ cup cashew cream